 Here's the version of the orbital data center story you keep reading: Elon Musk says space will be the cheapest place to run AI within 36 months.
 LoneStar announces plans for a lunar data center.
 NVIDIA's Vera Rubin Space-1 makes headlines.

 If we apply the same logic to the issue of orbit, then the assertion made by Musk begins to make a lot of engineering sense.
-A panel in space produces roughly five times the amount of electricity that the same panel would produce on Earth.
-There is no atmosphere, no weather and no day-night cycle for most orbits.

 This is not a trivial matter.
 On Earth, it's already the biggest limiting factor in the build-out of AI.
 McKinsey estimates that $6.7 trillion in data center investments will be required by 2030 to support the buildout.